imadityakumar24/imadityakumar24/README.md

 ### 💻 Aspiring Software Developer

 I'm passionate about solving real-world problems using **Data Structures & Algorithms**.
-📚 Constantly learning full-stack development and competitive programming.
+📚 Constantly learning full-stack development and Data Structures & Algorithms for problem solving.
-🔗 Open to software development and FullStack development roles and collaborations!
+🔗 Open to software development and full-stack development roles and collaborations!

 ---